MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 but support dates are linked to [.NET Core's support lifecycle][Long-Term].
 In this servicing approach, customers can choose Long Term Support (LTS) releases or Current releases.
 PowerShell 7.0 is an LTS release.
 Support ends with the support of .NET Core 3.1.
-The next LTS release follows the next .NET core LTS release.
+The next LTS release follows the next .NET Core LTS release.
 See the [PowerShell releases end of life table](#powershell-releases-end-of-life) for urrent ending support dates.
 LTS release updates only contain critical security and servicing updates and fixes that are designed to avoid or minimize impact to existing workloads.